dmlogic/community-contributions/user-stories/As a community admin.md

-I need to login to the software
+✅ I need to login to the software
-So I can perform management tasks
+~~So I can perform management tasks~~

-I need to manage addresses
+I need to manage properties
 So they can be assigned to users

 I need to invite users to join